A Boy's Last Wish

 Having his dream come true, with all the love and attention that was lavished upon him, so deeply touched Bopsy that he lived three months longer than any doctor thought possible.

-One night all of his vital signs began to drop dramatically and the head nurse, who believed in the hospice concept that no one should die alone, began to call the family members to the hospital.
+Yet finally, one night all of his vital signs began to drop dramatically.
+The head nurse, who believed in the hospice concept that no one should die alone, began to call the family members to the hospital.
 Then she remembered the day Bopsy had spent as a fireman, so she called the Fire Chief and asked if it would be possible to send a fireman in uniform to the hospital to be with Bopsy as he made his transition.

 The chief replied, "We can do better than that.
 We'll be there in five minutes.
 Will you please do me a favor?
 When you hear the sirens screaming and see the lights flashing, will you announce over the PA system that there is not a fire?
 It's just the fire department coming to see one of its finest members one more time.
 And will you open the window to his room?"